 - (c) The practitioner shall not be obliged to work for three hours if the work for which they are recalled is completed in less time, provided that if the practitioner is called out and recommences work within three hours of starting work on a previous recall the practitioner shall not be entitled to a further minimum three hour payment. - (d) If a practitioner is recalled to work, payment for the call back shall commence from: - (i) In the case of a practitioner who is on call, from the time the practitioner starts work; - (ii) In the case of a practitioner who is not on call, the time the practitioner embarks on the journey to attend the call.
-Provided that if a practitioner is recalled within two hours prior to commencing normal duty, any time spent in travelling to work shall not be included with actual duty performed for the purpose of determining payment under this sub clause. - (e) Subject to the minimum three hours payment, payment for the call back shall cease when the work is completed or when the practitioner commences normal duty, whichever occurs first. - (3) Call Back not requiring attendance at the workplace. - (a) A practitioner who is rostered by the employer - (i) on call for call-back requiring attendance at the workplace at one or more metropolitan public hospitals; and - (ii) simultaneously rostered on-call for tele-medicine / tele-consultation for multiple metropolitan public hospitals and for multiple WA Country Health Service public hospitals; and - (iii) who is recalled to duty and undertakes all the required work without going to the workplace shall be paid for a minimum of one hours work at the ordinary base hourly rate or for the actual time worked if work continues beyond one hour, provided that for work - - (A) between 00:00 hours on Saturday and 08:00 hours on the following Monday, payment will be at 150% of the ordinary base hourly rate; and - (B) on Public Holidays payment will be at the rate of 250% of the ordinary base hourly rate.
+Provided that if a practitioner is recalled within two hours prior to commencing normal duty, any time spent in travelling to work shall not be included with actual duty performed for the purpose of determining payment under this sub clause. - (e) Subject to the minimum three hours payment, payment for the call back shall cease when the work is completed or when the practitioner commences normal duty, whichever occurs first. - (3) Call Back not requiring attendance at the workplace. - (a) A practitioner who is rostered by the employer - (i) on call for call-back requiring attendance at the workplace at one or more metropolitan public hospitals; and - (ii) simultaneously rostered on-call for tele-medicine / tele-consultation for multiple metropolitan public hospitals and for multiple WA Country Health Service public hospitals; and - (iii) who is recalled to duty and undertakes all the required work without going to the workplace shall be paid for a minimum of one hours work at the ordinary base hourly rate or for the actual time worked if work continues beyond one hour, provided that for work - (A) between 00:00 hours on Saturday and 08:00 hours on the following Monday, payment will be at 150% of the ordinary base hourly rate; and - (B) on Public Holidays payment will be at the rate of 250% of the ordinary base hourly rate. - (b) Second and subsequent recalls to duty which occur within an hour of commencement of a call for which an entitlement to payment has already accrued do not attract additional payments unless actual time worked continues beyond one hour in which case payment shall be made for the actual time worked.

-- (b) Second and subsequent recalls to duty which occur within an hour of commencement of a call for which an entitlement to payment has already accrued do not attract additional payments unless actual time worked continues beyond one hour in which case payment shall be made for the actual time worked. - (c) An entitlement to call back payment does not arise unless the practitioner is rostered on call pursuant to this sub clause. - (4) A practitioner who is required to use their motor vehicle when recalled to work shall be reimbursed all expenses incurred in accordance with the provisions of Clause 47-Travel Allowance. - (5) A practitioner who is required to use their telephone after being contacted by the employer shall be reimbursed reasonable expenses for the cost of calls on application and presentation of satisfactory evidence that the call costs were incurred. - (6) Notwithstanding the provisions of this clause, if the Employer and the Association agree, other arrangements may be made for compensation of on call and call back pursuant to Clause 7 Agreement Flexibility. - (7) During the life of this Agreement the parties will examine sub speciality On Call and Call Back arrangements to determine opportunities / arrangements for improved workforce management and clinical service delivery.
+- (c) An entitlement to call back payment does not arise unless the practitioner is rostered on call pursuant to this sub clause. - (4) A practitioner who is required to use their motor vehicle when recalled to work shall be reimbursed all expenses incurred in accordance with the provisions of Clause 46 Travel Allowance. - (5) A practitioner who is required to use their telephone after being contacted by the employer shall be reimbursed reasonable expenses for the cost of calls on application and presentation of satisfactory evidence that the call costs were incurred. - (6) Notwithstanding the provisions of this clause, if the Employer and the Association agree, other arrangements may be made for compensation of on call and call back pursuant to Clause 7 Agreement Flexibility.